Search & Rescue Crews Practice Avalanche Mission With New Tools

 It wouldn’t be until the second team, with a second dog arrived that the crew member, still stuck in his snow hole, would be found and rescued.

-Halsted Morris, President of the American Avalanche Association told mountain newsroom reporter Spencer Wilson using all the tools in their toolbox to execute a rescue gives them the best chance to save a life, or at least bring closure if search and rescue doesn’t make it in time.
+Halsted Morris, president of the American Avalanche Association, told CBS4 mountain newsroom reporter Spencer Wilson using all the tools in their toolbox to execute a rescue gives them the best chance to save a life, or at least bring closure if search and rescue doesn’t make it in time.